survoai/humalect-docs/docs/10-Pipelines/overview.md

 Let us consider an example of an ABCD Banking App to understand the pipelines better.
 ![pipelines-illustration](./../../static/img/pipelines-illustration.png)

-1. `ABCD  Bank` has it's Banking App which needs to run a cluster via Humalect's console.
+1. `ABCD Bank` has its Banking App which needs to run a cluster via Humalect's console.

 2. The app's cluster will host multiple environments and projects.
 3. In this case, there are two running environments, i.e. test/testing and prod.